 Create a meaningful call-to-action

 Create a CTA that will inspire subscribers to move forward and buy, like “Try on!” or “Grab your shoes.”
 However, a call-to-action button shouldn't necessarily lead to a product page on your website.
 To avoid that too persuasive “SHOP NOW” style, use a CTA like “Learn more.”
-This is a way to suggest reading some more of engaging content which will then lead to a product page.
-Such approach helps to gain a better reputation in the eyes of your potential customers, since you provide them with more value than competitors, being less persuasive.
+This is a way to suggest reading some more engaging content, which will then lead to a product page.
+This approach helps to gain a better reputation in the eyes of your potential customers, since you provide them with more value than competitors, being less persuasive.

 - Combine sales with helpful content.
 There’s no one-size-fits-all strategy for sales: it all depends on a business’ niche and the tastes of your target audience.
-Despite these differences, nobody likes to be bombarded with sales as they create that feeling of urgency, which cannot be satisfied.
+Despite these differences, nobody likes to be bombarded with deals as they create that feeling of urgency, which cannot be satisfied.
 Sell more naturally — smoothly mix offers with the valuable content.
-Explain what's so special about the kitchenware you promote, give some hacks for inspiration and only then suggest making a purchase.
+Explain what's so special about the kitchenware you promote, give some hacks for inspiration, and only then suggest making a purchase.

 - Personalize your sales emails.
 Personalization is a powerful method of making more relevant offers based on data about a user.
-If you sell sports equipment, promote women sneakers to a female audience, or Chelsea merchandise specifically to the fans of this team.
+If you sell sports equipment, promote women sneakers to a female audience, or Chelsea merchandise precisely to the fans of this team.
 To make it work, create variables in your mailing list according to personal details like age, gender, location, preferences.
 Collect this data during the subscription or with the help of analytical tools like Google Analytics.

 - Care about your email deliverability.
-Open, click-through, and unsubscribe rates form deliverability of your emails.
+Open, click-through, and unsubscribe rates form the deliverability of your emails.
 Reliable bulk email services like SendPulse ensure your sales emails will show up in front of your subscribers.
 Check all the necessary statistics for every email campaign you create, to know when and how to improve your email marketing.

 - Use CTAs wisely.
 Focus subscribers’ attention on one specific product with a single call-to-action and make sure the link on that button leads to an accordant product page.
 In case you propose a variety of products, it’s a good idea to create multiple individual CTAs for every item.
 However, make sure there’s one dominant CTA right after the main offer and image, or at the bottom of the email.
 Here’s a helpful blog article that covers the CTA topic.